• Home

 Foil Wrapped Sweet Potatoes

-Instead of our traditional sweet potato casserole with whipped marshmallow fluff, we cooked sweet potatoes over the campfire in tinfoil.
+Instead of our traditional sweet potato casserole with whipped marshmallow fluff, we cooked it over the campfire in tinfoil.
 We then added mini marshmallows to the top.
 They melted and created delicious sweet baked potatoes with marshmallow topping!

 How to Make Campfire Sweet Potatoes

-• Turn them every 10 minutes to ensure they cook evenly.
+Turn them in every 10 minutes to ensure they cook evenly.

 Gourmet Hotdogs